VR-Rathod/Code-Note/pages/DSA Algo & System Design.md

 	-
 	- ## String Algorithms:
 	  collapsed:: true
-		- 1) [[Knuth Morris Pratt Algorithm (KMP)]] - string searching algorithm that bypasses redundant comparisons using a failure function.
+		- 1) [[Knuth Morris Pratt Algorithm]] - string searching algorithm that bypasses redundant comparisons using a failure function.
 		- 2) [[Rabin-Karp Algorithm]] - string searching used to find a pattern within a larger text.
 		- 3) [[Z Algorithm]] - Linear-time pattern matching using the prefix-based Z-array, detailing string compression and periodicity check variants.
 		- 4) [[Manachers Algorithm]] - Finding the longest palindromic substring in O(N) time with string transformation, symmetry mirroring, and palindromic count variants.